thavelick/thavelick.github.io/drafts/difference-between-docker-compose-exec-and-run.md

 ---
 slug: til/difference-between-docker-compose-exec-and-run
 categories: til, blog
-title: The Difference Between `docker compose exec` and `docker compose run`
+title: TIL: The Difference Between `docker compose exec` and `docker compose run`
 publish_date: 2022-09-25
 ---
 In the past, I've used the commands `docker compose exec [some container] bash` and